pvcraven/arcade_book/source/chapters/11a_for_loops/for_loops.rst

 If the numbers that a program needs to iterate through don't form an easy pattern, it is possible to pull numbers out of a list as shown in the next example.
-A full discussion of lists will be covered in :ref:`intro-to-lists`.
+A full discussion of lists will be covered in the :ref:`intro-to-lists` chapter.

 .. code-block:: python
     :caption: Print numbers out of a list